nsacyber/Hardware-and-Firmware-Security-Guidance/README.md

 The files in this repository can be downloaded as a zip file [here](https://github.com/iadgov/Spectre-and-Meltdown-Guidance/archive/master.zip).

-## SpectrePrime and MeltdownPrime <a name="prime"/>
+## SpectrePrime and MeltdownPrime
-[General guidance](#general) is sufficient for mitigating the prime variants of Spectre and Meltdown.
+[General Guidance](#General-Guidance) is sufficient for mitigating the prime variants of Spectre and Meltdown.
 Prime variants feature an implementation difference and speculative exploitation across processor core caches.

-## SgxPectre <a name="sgx"/>
+## SgxPectre
 SgxPecture (sometimes referred to as SgxSpectre) leverages a race condition built into the Intel SGX SDK.
 A Spectre variant 2-like branch target injection vulnerability results.
 The attack affects Intel processors with SGX instructions.

 Developers should install SDK updates and recompile SGX applications.
 All SGX SDKs that are derived from the Intel SDK must be updated.
 All SGX applications built from Intel-derived SGX SDKs must be recompiled or patched.

 Administrators should update SGX-enabled applications and apply OS SGX-related patches.

-## Affected processors <a name="affected"/>
+## Affected Processors
 Below is a list of known affected processors as documented by [Intel](https://security-center.intel.com/advisory.aspx?intelid=INTEL-SA-00088&languageid=en-fr), [AMD](https://www.amd.com/en/corporate/speculative-execution), [Arm](https://developer.arm.com/support/security-update), and [IBM](https://www.ibm.com/blogs/psirt/potential-impact-processors-power-family/).
 It is likely that more processors than documented below are affected.

 | Manufacturer | Processor Family |